Money is a significant factor in the lives of seafarers. It is the main reason why they work tirelessly, leaving their families behind.

 “Pera mo yan.
 Dapat bilhin mo ang mga bagay na gusto mo,”

 and see how their life runs.
-If they are better than yours, that may be a good advice.
+If they are better than yours, that may be good advice.
 If not, think twice about spending your money.

 The reward for saving money is often underestimated or overlooked.
 It is during the “I don’t know where my money went” moment that we truly realize its importance.

 You can help our fellow seaman by sharing your insights on this matter.
 Are you focusing on the small leaks that sink ships or the bricks that build castles?
-What is your top Tipid Tips for saving money while on vacation?
+What are your top Tipid Tips for saving money while on vacation?